UIUCLibrary/homebrew-beta/README.md

 # homebrew-beta

-This is the beta tap for tools released from UIUC prescon for the Homebrew package manager on Mac OS.
+This is the beta tap for tools released from University of Illinois library for the Homebrew package manager on Mac OS.

 ## Instructions